Global Social and Sustainable Enterprise (GSSE)

 The Global Social and Sustainable Enterprise (GSSE) Masters in Business Administration at the College of Business that seeks to provide sustainable enterprise solutions to some of the most stubborn issues of our time including poverty, disease, malnutrition and environmental degradation.
-Working in teams of three-to-five students, GSSE Enterprise Teams work on projects identified by many other organizations – domestic and international – including World Resources International, The Nature Conservancy and the Small Enterprise Assistance Fund.
+Our key differentiator is the fully integrated venture creation process.
+Students form teams and design ventures throughout the program to address a global challenge.

 AYZH, Inc: AYZH, Inc. (pronounced “eyes”), is a social venture developing and distributing products to improve the health and livelihood of impoverished women in rural communities.
 The team’s first product, JANMA, a clean birth kit, is a $2 solution addressing the global issue of maternal and child infection and mortality due to unclean birth environments.
 The initial target market is Tamil Nadu in India, home to three million rural women living in poverty who lack access to clean birthing conditions.